sersoft-gmbh/SwiftDirector/README.md

 let server = LDAPServer.ldaps(host: "ldaps.mydomain.com")
 ```

-Both methods optionally take a `port` paraemeter if you require a non-default port.
-If you need different schemes, there is the `LDAPServer.init(scheme:host:port)` initializer with which you can create a fully customized `LDAPServer`.
+Both methods optionally take a `port` parameter if you require a non-default port.
+If you need different schemes, there is the `LDAPServer(scheme:host:port)` initializer with which you can create a fully customized `LDAPServer`.

 ### LDAPConnection